maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Caching

-Increase availability and resilience by [caching](https://aws.amazon.com/caching/) the result to queries that might be accessed again or precalculating the result of something that will likely be queried later.
+Increase availability and resilience by [caching](https://aws.amazon.com/caching/) data that is likely to be accessed.
+Either after the first time it is read or by precalculating results when data is updated.
 The trade off here is that the user will not always see the most up to date data.

 If many queries now access the cache instead of getting the latest data this can greatly reduce load on the rest of the system.